 - Was the technology/equipment you needed readily available?

-3. Attendee Traffic and Engagement:
+3. Attendee Traffic and Engagement

 - Did the attendee traffic at the event meet your satisfaction?
+Participant feedback on attendee traffic and engagement is valuable for improving future events.

 - Were the attendees in the demographic or industry you expected?